tinygettext/tinygettext/README.md

 tinygettext is a minimal replacement for gettext written in C++.
 It can read `.po` files directly and doesn't need `.mo` files generated from `.po`.
-It also can read the `.po` files from arbitary locations, so it's better suited for non-Unix systems and situations in which one wants to store or distribute `.po` files separately from the software itself.
+It also can read the `.po` files from arbitrary locations, so it's better suited for non-Unix systems and situations in which one wants to store or distribute `.po` files separately from the software itself.
 It is licensed under